Tarakanda Upazila

-Tarakanda (তারাকান্দা) is an upazila of the Mymensingh District in Bangladesh.
+Tarakanda (তারাকান্দা) is an upazila of Mymensingh District in Bangladesh.
 It lies on the banks of Mara Kharia river.

 History

 It is estimated that human habitation in this area began between the sixth and twelfth centuries.

 Tarakanda was established as a thana on 19 May 1999.
-In 2012, the Tarakanda Thana was upgraded into an upazila (sub-district), making it Mymensingh District's latest upazila.
-Prior to this, Tarakanda was a part of the Phulpur Upazila.
+In 2012, Tarakanda Thana was upgraded into an upazila (sub-district), making it the latest upazila of Mymensingh District.
+Prior to this, Tarakanda was a part of Phulpur Upazila.

 Demographics

-At the time of the 2011 census, the upazila's population was 298,220 and was entirely rural.
-Muslims were 284,763 and Hindus 12,696.
+According to the 2022 Bangladeshi census, Tarakanda Upazila had 79,506 households and a population of 337,308.
+11.32% of the population were under 5 years of age.
+Tarakanda had a literacy rate (age 7 and over) of 67.15%: 68.36% for males and 65.98% for females, and a sex ratio of 97.18 males for 100 females.
+17,503 (5.19%) lived in urban areas.

 Economy and tourism

 The Tarakanda Jami Mosque is a popular mosque.
 The Tarakanda Bazar is also noted.
 The Tarakanda Barta, Monthly Kaler Alo, Monthly Nabadiganta and Fortnightly Tarakanda are published here.
 The economy is mostly agriculturaland the upazila produces a large quantity of fish and vegetables.